 Davening Fellowship for Community Leaders

-The fellowship runs weekly with cohort sessions on either Tuesday or Wednesday evenings (Eastern) for 90 minutes on Zoom, from October 12/13 through December 7/8.
-Check out the application for more information on scheduling cohort sessions.
+The fellowship runs weekly with cohort sessions on Monday evenings (Eastern time) for 90 minutes on Zoom, from October 24th through December 12th.
+Please see the application for further information on the scheduling of cohort sessions.

-In addition to the weekly cohort meetings, fellows will have weekly preparatory assignments that include assigned readings, reflective writing, and skill-building prep work utilizing Joey Weisenberg’s Masterclass Series and Hadar’s Tefillah and Music Library.
-Fellows will also have opportunities for one-on-one coaching with program faculty.
+In addition to the weekly cohort meetings, fellows will have weekly preparatory assignments that include assigned readings, reflective writing, and skill-building prep work utilizing Joey Weisenberg’s master class video series and Hadar’s Tefillah and Music Library.
+Fellows will also have opportunities for intermittent one-on-one coaching with program faculty.

 Payment for this program will go towards program materials and making sure that our staff and faculty are adequately compensated for their time.
-Selected fellows will also be required to subscribe to Joey Weisenberg’s Masterclass Series at $18/month for the duration of the fellowship.
+Fellows will also be asked to subscribe to Joey Wiesenberg’s master class video series at $18/month for the duration of the fellowship.

-Deborah Sacks Mintz is an educator, practitioner, and facilitator of Jewish communal music, supporting communities and individuals who seek to deepen their practice of empowered song and connective prayer.
-As a musician, Deborah has partnered creatvely with a diverse array of voices in the Jewish soundscape; along with collaborating on nearly two dozen albums, she released her debut record of original spiritual music, The Narrow and the Expanse, in 2020.
-A Wexner Graduate Fellow, Deborah is pursuing rabbinic ordination and an MA in Women and Gender Studies at the Jewish Theological Seminary, and currently serves B'nai Jeshurun NYC, as well as on faculty at Hadar’s Rising Song Institute.
+Rabbi Deborah Sacks Mintz is Hadar's Director of Tefillah and Music.
+An educator, practitioner, and facilitator of Jewish communal prayer, Deborah serves and supports communities and individuals who seek to deepen, sharpen, and unlock their practice of empowered song and tefila.
+As a musician, Deborah has partnered creatively with a diverse array of voices in the Jewish soundscape; in addition to collaborating on over two dozen albums, she released her first record of original spiritual music, The Narrow and the Expanse, in 2020.
+Beloved ongoing artistic projects include Joey Weisenberg’s Hadar Ensemble, R’ Josh Warshawsky’s Chaverai Nevarech, and New Moon Rising with Elana Arian and Chava Mirel.
+Deborah received rabbinic ordination from the Jewish Theological Seminary, where she also earned her MA in Women and Gender Studies.
+She holds degrees in music and religious anthropology from the University of Michigan.
 Learn more about Deborah's work at www.deborahsacksmintz.com.

-Applications will be accepted on a rolling basis through September 30.
+Applications will be accepted through Tuesday, September 6, 2022.